 - Paint according to RF 5300, class PIG, resistant to 1MGy and halogen-free.
-Surface of the bolted joints shall not be painted - Manganese Phosphate Coating following section RF 5200 - Zinc or Aluminium spray metallization following section RF 5700
+Surface of the bolted joints shall not be painted - Manganese Phosphate Coating following section RF 5200

 3.5.5 Factory assembly requirements

 A factory assembly of the Vessel PMS plus RPOM and of the HVB PMS is required (separately).